SpudGunMan/bapi/data/VARA.md

-## Pi5 only bookworm 16K pagesize incompatible with wine/box (Dec42023)
+## Pi5 only 16K pagesize incompatible with wine/box
 - https://github.com/raspberrypi/bookworm-feedback/issues/107

-switch to 4k-page adding
+switch to 4k-page
-- `kernel=kernel8.img` to /boot/config.txt
+- add `kernel=kernel8.img` to /boot/config.txt
 - reboot

 ## To manually install Box/Wine on a Pi